Tori-Greg/Database-Design-with-MYSQL-Workbench/README.md

 ![](Constraints.JPG)
 - Data Normalization: To achieve data normalization, I initially employed Excel and subsequently imported the normalized data into Workbench through the import wizard.
-- User Privileges and Constraints: The configuration of user privileges and constraints was handled through the MYSQL user interface rather than by writing custom code.
+- User Priviledges: The configuration of user priviledges and constraints was handled through the MYSQL user interface rather than by writing custom code.
 New user priviledges were created for 2 employees Tucker Reilly a DBA who gets full database administrator priviledges and Ellabrody an Analyst.

   ![](Usersprivi.JPG)